Guide written by:

 Additional options for sanders

+This can be a useful option for any type of sander.
 Lower speeds are useful for finishing work or dealing with hard woods or metal; you can crank up the power for rough sanding.

-The benefits of an anti-vibration system and sandpaper fixing system
+Anti-vibration system and sandpaper fixing system

 Brushed or brushless motors